 The authentication and verification of PASSporTs and Identity headers that use Delegate Certificates is a function that is above and beyond the base authentication and verification procedures for "shaken" PASSporTs defined in [ATIS-1000074].
 Therefore, delegate certificates must not be used to sign "shaken" PASSporTs.
 Per base SHAKEN verification procedures, a “shaken” PASSporT that is signed by a delegate certificate must be treated by the STI-VS a verification failure.

-Authentication services must ensure via local policy that the TNAuthList scope of a delegate end-entity certificates authoritatively covers the TN or TN block that it is signing.
+Authentication services must ensure via local policy that the TNAuthList scope of a delegate end-entity certificates authoritatively covers the TN that it is signing.

 Verification services can detect when a PASSPorT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList.
 When the signing certificate is a delegate certificate, verifiers can perform the following additional steps: